 Particularly for individuals with MS — for whom there is no available research on the benefits of umbilical stem cell transplantation — banking is discouraged.

-However, the American Academy of Pediatrics and the National Marrow Donor Program both strongly encourage umbilical cord donations for general research purposes.
+However, the American Academy of Pediatrics strongly encourages umbilical cord donations for general research purposes.
 Donors are encouraged to contact a cord blood bank by the 35th week of pregnancy.